 History & Epidemiology

 As a prevalent medical complaint, chest pain differential diagnosis often is needed.
-Chest pain has a wide range of causes, some of them life-threatening, and it accounts for 5% of all emergency hospital visits.1 It is most commonly caused by acute coronary syndrome, but chest pain also can be caused by factors including: gastrointestinal reflux disease (the most common non-cardiac cause of chest pain),2 pulmonary embolisms, pericarditis, and musculoskeletal factors.
+There are numerous causes of chest pain, some of them life-threatening, and it accounts for 5% of all emergency hospital visits.1 It is most commonly caused by acute coronary syndrome, but chest pain also can be caused by factors including: gastrointestinal reflux disease (the most common non-cardiac cause of chest pain),2 pulmonary embolisms, pericarditis, and musculoskeletal factors.

 Chest pain is reported in 7% to 24% of primary care visits,3 with the risk increasing after the age of 30.
 When a patient presents to a health care facility with chest pain, this chest pain should be triaged with a high priority level.
 An ECG should be administered to patients with suspected cardiac etiology of their chest pain, and the ECG results used to determine the necessary care plan.4